 Requesting evaluation for WQB designation of a transfer course

 - Students may apply for designation review of a transfer course using the WQB Evaluation Form.
 Please be sure the course meets the criteria and descriptions listed above.
 Indicate the type of designation requested and attach supporting documents (full course outlines, assignment lists, etc.).
 It is possible to request more than one designation (W, Q and/or B) for transferring courses (although a course can be only one B type-- B-Hum or B-Soc or B-Sci).

-- Forms and supporting documentation must be dropped off at the Student Services front counter, to go to the SFU Transfer Credit Coordinator, who will confirm transfer and eligibility, and forward the materials to the University Curriculum Office for designation review.
+- Forms and supporting documentation must be dropped off at the Student Services front counter, to go to the SFU Transfer Credit Coordinator, who will confirm transfer and eligibility, and forward the materials to the UCIL Office for designation review.

-- The Curriculum Office will communicate the decision to the Transfer Credit Coordinator, who will update the student's transcript, and the approved designations will appear in the online BC Transfer Guide or other internal transfer credit databases.
-The Curriculum Office will contact the student directly regarding course review, generally within a week of receiving materials.
+- The UCIL Office will communicate the decision to the Transfer Credit Coordinator, who inform the student as well as update the student's transcript (approved designations will appear in the online BC Transfer Guide or other internal transfer credit databases).